tf/pr_log/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can then use `rake install` to install the gem locally.

 ### Running the Test Suite